 If you boost your overall limit while maintaining the same spending habits, your utilization rate will drop — and help raise your score.

 Think you want to increase your credit limit?
 There are a couple of ways to go about it.

-You might make your credit limit request online.
-Or if you would rather talk with a real person, you can call your credit card issuer.
-The customer service rep will likely ask the reason you're seeking an increase and if your income has gone up recently.
+You might make online requests for higher limits from your credit card issuers.
+Or, if you would rather talk with a real person, you can call the card companies.
+The customer service reps will likely ask why you're seeking an increase and if your income has gone up recently.

 You'll want to have those answers ready.
-Why do you want a higher credit limit, anyway?
-Desiring a higher credit score is a good reason, but a bad one would be that your runaway spending habits tend to have you bumping up against your current ceiling.
+Desiring a higher credit score is a good explanation for your request, but a bad one would be that your runaway spending habits tend to have you bumping up against your current ceiling.